-The Ana G. Méndez - Carolina Campus (UAGM -Carolina) is a private non-profit institution of higher education and a component of the Sistema Universitario Ana G. Méndez.
-Its main campus is located in Carolina, and five Off-Campus locations in Puerto Rico are located in the towns of Yauco, Arecibo, Cabo Rojo, Barceloneta and Santa Isabel.
-UAGM-Carolina has three branch campuses in the state of Florida: the Metro Orlando campus located in Orlando, the South Florida campus located in Miami Lakes, the Tampa Bay campus located in Tampa; and the Dallas branch campus with operations in the state of Texas.
-The Carolina Campus is located in the Eastern part of the island.
+Universidad Ana G. Méndez - Carolina Campus (UAGM - Carolina Campus) is a private non-profit institution of higher education and a component of the Sistema Universitario Ana G. Méndez.
+Its main campus is located in Carolina, and three off-campus locations in Puerto Rico are located in Cabo Rojo, Barceloneta and Santa Isabel.
+UAGM-Carolina Campus has three branch campuses in the state of Florida: Metro Orlando campus located in Orlando, South Florida campus located in Miami Lakes, and Tampa Bay campus located in Tampa.
+The UAGM - Carolina Campus is in the Eastern part of the island.
 It has a suburban campus of over 21 acres, and its modern and spacious buildings provide an ideal atmosphere for the learning experience.

-A professionally oriented institution, UAGM-Carolina Campus offers over forty-eight baccalaureate programs, twenty-two associate degrees, and around twenty-three master programs, in business, education, social work, hospitality management, culinary arts, science and technology and the health sciences.
-Founded in 1949, as Puerto Rico Junior College, it continued to mature into a four-year institution in 1992 as Colegio Universitario del Este and finally evolving into a university in 2001 as UAGM- Carolina Campus.
+A professionally oriented institution, UAGM-Carolina Campus offers postsecondary certificate programs, associate degrees, baccalaureate programs, and master programs, in the areas of business, culinary arts, tourism, science and technology, education, social work, criminal justice and criminology.
+Founded in 1949, as Puerto Rico Junior College, it continued to mature into a four-year institution in 1992 as Colegio Universitario del Este and finally evolving into a university in 2001 as UAGM - Carolina Campus.

 UAGM- Carolina Campus student population consists mostly of commuting young adults from the surrounding communities.
-The overall population at UAGM- Carolina Campus is 13,800 and comprised of undergraduate and graduate students.
-Master's degree programs initiated in October 2001 at UAGM-Carolina Campus, Carolina campus and in 2005 at the Off-Campus locations.
-Certificate technical programs are also offered in diverse fields at the Carolina campus, as well as, the Off-campus locations.
+The overall population at UAGM- Carolina Campus is 7,892 comprised of undergraduate and graduate students.
+Master's degree programs initiated in October 2001 at UAGM-Carolina Campus, Carolina campus and in 2005 at the off-campus locations.

-The academic faculty consists of one-hundred and sixty-seven (167) full-time professors and over eight hundred and thirty-five part-time professors.
-Fiftyone percent of the full-time faculty has doctorates while the rest of the faculty possesses master's degrees in their fields of expertise.
+The academic faculty consists of one-hundred and sixty-seven (156) full-time professors.
+Fifty-three percent of the full-time faculty has doctorates while the rest of the faculty possesses master's degrees in their fields of expertise.